+6.2.1 FEC10 Review Meeting (September 2021): online

-- FEC4 (October 8-10, 2018): Brugge, Belgium: - To be attended by all selected experimenters - Objective: attend tutorials and learn about Fed4FIRE+ - FEC5 & Formal Review Meeting (March 2018): Location TBD - o To be attended by all finished experiments in this Open Call - o Objective: - presentations by the finished and running experiments will serve as tutorials and demonstrations towards participants and new experiments attending the event. - finished experiments will undergo a formal review by the EC at this FEC5.
-This formal review is required for obtaining full payment of the experimenters. - Project meetings - As the experimenter will be linked to the project as 3rd Party, there will no possibility to attend formal meetings of the consortium but specific (remote) meetings regarding the experiment can be set up with Fed4FIRE+ partners.
-The engineering conferences should be used to discuss face-to-face.
+- To be attended by all finished experiments in this Open Call (Medium Experiments) - Objective: - presentations by the finished experiments will serve as tutorials and demonstrations towards participants and new experiments attending the event. - finished experiments will undergo a formal review by the EC at this meeting.
+This formal review is required for obtaining full payment of the experimenters.